Grady Judd: Professional affiliations

 In 2013, Judd was elected president of the Florida Sheriffs Association.
 Prior to that, he served as chair for the FSA board of directors and held the positions of treasurer, secretary, and vice president.
 In 2018, Judd was sworn in as president of the Major County Sheriffs of America for a two-year term, and is now a member of the executive board as immediate past president.

 Awards

+He has been awarded two honorary doctorates.
+Webber International University presented Judd with an honorary Doctorate of Business in 2015.
+Warner University presented him with an honorary Doctorate of Humane Studies in 2020.

 In 2019, Judd was appointed by the National Sheriffs' Association to serve on the School Safety and Security Committee.
 In 2025, Judd was chosen as the chairman for the newly formed State Immigration Enforcement Council.